Cardinals vs. Diamondbacks Player Props Betting Odds

-Bookmakers have set player props for Corbin Carroll, Nolan Arenado and others when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Tuesday at 9:40 PM ET.
+You can wager on player prop bet odds for Corbin Carroll, Nolan Arenado and other players on the Arizona Diamondbacks and St. Louis Cardinals before their matchup at 3:40 PM ET on Wednesday at Chase Field.

 Bet on this matchup or its props with BetMGM!